dinane/self/Patents.md

 US 9,374,607 · Issued Jun 21, 2016

 Systems and methods are provided to offer a restricted playback mode playlist mode to allow one or more participating users to access a host's media playback system and interact with a reduced subset of functions in that system.

+### Notes
+Links to the US Patent Office don't work at time of writing.
+One can search by patent number at https://ppubs.uspto.gov/pubwebapp/static/pages/ppubsbasic.html.

+Google patents also provides: https://patents.google.com/?inventor=Diane+Roberts